IliHan/ClimateChange_AtlanticSalmon/README.md

 ## Summary

-This repository provides simulated daily discharge and water temperature (Tw) time series from **1979 to 2100** for **35 Atlantic salmon rivers** across northeastern Canada and the northeastern United States.
+This repository provides simulated daily discharge and water temperature (Tw) time series from **1979 to 2100** for **35 Atlantic salmon rivers** across northeastern Canada and United States.

 Future projections are based on six General Circulation Models (GCMs) from the CMIP6 ensemble: